Tom Waldek, founder of The Human Origin

 +

-Because leadership development works on what leaders do.
+Leadership development works on what leaders do.
 This work addresses what runs them.
 Most programmes assume the leader is the one who needs upgrading.
 This one starts with the leader's nervous system as the organisation's operating system — Porges, Edmondson, Keltner, Frankl.
-The science is recent; the programmes you tried probably predate it.
+The science is current.
+The programmes you've tried aren't.

 Is everything confidential?